 But suppose for a moment that you were looking for an estate planning lawyer in the Kansas City area, and that you had run across Mr. Crandall’s name.
 How might you assess the available information in choosing a lawyer?

 You might look on the internet.
 If you plug his name into a search engine, you would probably be directed to Avvo, a well-known online lawyer review site.
-When we did that, Mr. Crandall could boast a score of 10.0 out of 10.0 (that migh have changed by the time you try it).
-He also had glowing reviews from eight clients, and another eight professional reviews from fellow attorneys.
+When we did that, Mr. Crandall could boast a score of 10.0 out of 10.0 (update: by early 2020 his Avvo score had dropped to 6.2).
+He had glowing reviews from a number of clients, and another handful of positive professional reviews from fellow attorneys.

 Sprinkled through those reviews and Mr. Crandall’s own descriptions you might see two recurrent threads.
 One indicates that Mr. Crandall is devoutly religious.
 The other indicates that he is a long-time member of something called the National Network of Estate Planning Attorneys.
 Those both sound like positive indications.